tanamim/MIN16/README.md

 ### Introduction

-This document provides an overview of the development process from designing a computer processor to build onto a chip via programmable way.
-Field Programmable Gate Array ([FPGA](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=165&No=502)) is used to actually build a chip.
+This document provides an overview of the development process of designing a computer processor to build onto a chip via programmable way.
+Field Programmable Gate Array ([FPGA](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=165&No=502)) is used.
 The MIN16 processor is a 16-bit CPU that was built as a term project at Harvard ([CSCI E-93](http://sites.fas.harvard.edu/~cscie287/fall2017/)).
 In this repository, source code for MIN16 processor, sample assembly program, and useful tools are provided.

 ### Four Steps